 Previous studies on the Holocene evolution of the Black Sea level underestimated or did not consider at all the role of tectonics, in this case mostly subsidence tectonics.
-Our study presents for the first time relative sea level curves for different localities on Taman Peninsula for the last seven millennia.
-In particular we dealt with the problem of the so-called Phanagorian regression, a presumed drop in sea level of 5-7 m or even more in the middle of the 1st millennium BC.
+This study presents for the first time relative sea level curves for different localities on Taman Peninsula for the last seven millennia.
+In particular it considered the problem of the so-called Phanagorian regression, a presumed drop in sea level of 5-7 m or even more in the middle of the 1st millennium BC.

-Several authors support the existence of this major regression/transgression cycle (e.g., Fedorov 1963, 1977; Balabanov & Izmailov 1988; Balabanov 2009; Chepalyga 2002; etc.).
+Several authors support the existence of this major regression/ transgression cycle (e.g., Fedorov, 1963, 1977; Balabanov and Izmailov, 1988; Balabanov, 2009; Chepalyga, 2002).
 They back their theory on old data collected during Soviet times in coastal lowlands and deltas of the Caucasus foreland and the Crimea as well as on archaeological data collected, e.g., in Olbia or the Kerch-Taman region.
-Their collected radiocarbon ages lack exactly measured coordinates and, what is worse, the exact altitude above (present) sea level at the studied sites.
+Their radiocarbon ages lack exactly measured coordinates and, what is worse, the exact altitude above (present) sea level at the studied sites.
 Plus, most of these authors used bulk samples by sieving the whole sediment from 0.3 m up to 1 m thickness of the sedimentary column, and then conventionally 14C-dated the sieved mollusc shells.
-This method does, however, not give any good age estimates since the time resolution is bad (it may integrate over several centuries); in addition, it does not refer to specific sea level indicators.
-Often the sedimentary context is not well described and therefore it is not easy to reconstruct the exact depositional position in relation to palaeo-sea level.
+This method does, however, not give any good age estimates since the time resolution is poor (it may integrate over several centuries); in addition, it does not refer to specific sea level indicators.
+Often the sedimentary context is not well described and therefore it is not easy to reconstruct the exact position in relation to palaeo-sea level.
 This is discussed in detail by Brückner et al. (2010).

-In the studied sediment columns it is interesting to note that peat layers - which are amongst the most valuable sea level indicators - occur as transgressional paralic peat layers and in the deltafront sediments of the Kuban River.
-Only the Semebratnee soite bears peat formations in the sediment column as intercalated layers (see Brückner et al. 2010).
-They can best be interpreted as marsh peats (Styan & Bustin 1983) that formed in cut-off oxbows during delta progradation; later they are flooded by the still rising sea level and/or due to the changed direction of the estuary creeks.
-The evolution of these so-called "floating peats" is also explicable by the theory of small regression cycles which normally took place in subsiding areas (cf. Streif 1990 and 2004, North Sea; Sornoza et al. 1998, Ebro delta, Spain; Vött 2007, Acheloos delta, Greece; Coleman et al. 1998, Mississippi delta).
+In the studied sediment columns it is interesting to note that peat - which is amongst the most valuable sea level indicators - occurs as transgressional paralic peat layers and in the delta front sediments of the Kuban River.
+Only the Semebratnee site bears peat formations in the sediment column as intercalated layers (see Brückner et al., 2010).
+They can best be interpreted as marsh peats (Styan and Bustin, 1983) that formed in cut-off oxbows during delta progradation; later they were flooded by the rising sea level and/or due to the changed direction of the estuary creeks.
+The evolution of these so-called "floating peats" is also explicable by the theory of small regression cycles which normally took place in subsiding areas (cf. Streif, 1990, 2004, North Sea; Sornoza et al., 1998, Ebro delta, Spain; Vött et al., 2007b, Acheloos delta, Greece; Coleman et al., 1998, Mississippi delta).

 Another point of critique, concerning the existence of the Phanagorian regression, is the lack of erosional unconformities in the sediment column.
-They should be traceable if sea level had dropped by several metres, thus initiating erosion by water and weathering under aerial conditions.
-In none of the coring stratigraphy on Taman Peninsula did we find hints for erosional dicordances, staining of the sediment, incisions of former estuaries of the Kuban river, etc. In addition, if after the formation of a peat layer a major regression occurred, the peat would have decayed and weathered.
+They should be traceable if sea level had dropped by several metres, thus initiating erosion by water and weathering under subaerial conditions.
+In none of the drill cores on Taman Peninsula were hints for erosional discordances, staining of the sediment, incisions of former estuaries of the Kuban river, etc. In addition, if after the formation of a peat layer a major regression occurred, the peat would have decayed and weathered.
 Consequently, its colour and texture would definitely have changed.
-However, this cannot be observed.
-Hence, only a minimal local regression of sea level has to be considered for the time of the peat formation (e.g. Sornoza et al. 1998) which can be easily initiated by the tectonic subsidence tendency in the Kuban graben structure.
+However, this was not observed.
+Hence, only a minimal local regression of sea level might be considered for the time of the peat formation (e.g. Sornoza et al., 1998) which may have been initiated by the tectonic subsidence in the Kuban graben structure.